 Imposition scheme determines the assignment of pages to certain positions of your imposition.
 The scheme cannot be created while using Auto mode where it is only possible to use pre-made schemes and their automatic creation.
-At first it is necessary to choose between a one-sided and a two-sided imposition (See Imposition types).
+At first it is necessary to choose between a one-sided and a two-sided imposition (See Imposition Types).
 Then you must decide whether you want a standard N-UP imposition (where pages are placed on sheets in the same order as in the source PDF) or a booklet (where pages are placed on sheets from the beginning and from the end of the source PDF).
-If you want to create a Cut & Stack imposition the easiest way to do it is to select a standard N-Up imposition and after the order of position filling is made switch to Cut&Stack mode.
+If you want to create a Cut & Stack imposition it is easier to activate it after determining the order of filling positions.

 Then it is necessary to set the row/column count and with that the total amount of position on the sheet.

 It is important to disable page repetition when creating the scheme.
-If it were enabled position for page nr.2 would be filled with page nr.1 making orientation difficult.
+If it were enabled position for page no.2 would be filled with page no.1 making orientation difficult.

 Note: If you have less pages than you need but you really want to have the last page on the last position you must place and empty position between the pages for imposition exactly where you want it, which will result in having a blank page somewhere within your printed matter.

 The scheme can also be created without specific pages for imposition.
 After selecting a position you can select page order in the Info Palette to assign a specific page number to the position and if you are using a booklet imposition also whether it is the page number from the beginning or from the end of the imposition.
 Where the first page from the end will actually be the last page of the PDF, the second from the end will be the second to last and so on – naturally.
 This process may not be as intuitive as the previous one but you do not need to worry about the correct page amount, because the imposition will work with any amount of pages correctly, leaving blank positions at the end if there are not enough pages.